The Great Hack: the dark side of data

 “The reason why Facebook and Google are the most powerful companies in the world is because last year data surpassed oil in value.”

 This is a direct quote from the documentary’s main star and self-proclaimed whistleblower, Brittany Kaiser.
 Despite the lack of an existing metric to validate this claim, it’s incontrovertibly true that data is one of the most valuable assets on earth.

 The documentary does extremely well to unpick the perils of social media and data without sounding like a tin-foil-hat-wearing paranoid fantasist.
 Although mistrust in the internet is nothing new, the feeling that you’re being watched or listened to is hard to ignore.
 Those targeted ads featuring a product you recently searched for feel more sinister than coincidental.

 Through the testimonies of past employees and dogged journalists, we gain a sense of how far reaching this operation is.
-Cambridge Analytica, the company embroiled in the scandal, bought data from Facebook and used it to manipulate voters in the Brexit referendum and Trump’s election.
-Yes, we’re used to be lied to and manipulated during political contests by newspapers, but this is a step above what we’re used to; it’s the sophisticated and more intrusive cousin of the newspaper.
+Cambridge Analytica is the company embroiled in the scandal.
+They bought data from Facebook and used it to manipulate voters in the Brexit referendum and Trump’s election.
+Yes, we’re used to be lied to and manipulated during political contests by newspapers.
+But this is a step above what we’re used to; it’s the sophisticated and more intrusive cousin of the newspaper.

 It not only speaks to a vague fear that a certain demographic may or may not harbour, it infiltrates a seemingly innocuous social media platform to target us with individual stories specifically designed to fuel hatred.
 Cambridge Analytica claim to have over 5000 data touchpoints for every American voter; that’s 5000 indicators to what type of person they are; that’s 5000 potential triggers they can provoke to alter their thinking.